-10.31 It is recognised that project components are anticipated to have a long operational life spanning many decades.
-This section of the EIS is to present general strategies and methods for decommissioning and rehabilitation of the project should it ever be required.
+10.33 It is recognised that project components are anticipated to have a long operational life spanning many decades.
+This section of the EIS is to present general strategies and methods for decommissioning and rehabilitation of all components of the project, including underground infrastructure and reuse and recycling of associated materials should it ever be required.